syncfusion-content/xamarin-docs/Xamarin/SfChart/trackball.md

 ## Axis label aligment

-The position of trackball axis label can be changed using [`AxisLabelAlignment`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartTrackballAxisLabelStyle~AxisLabelAlignment.html) property of [`ChartTrackballAxisLabelStyle`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartTrackballAxisLabelStyle.html).
-Following are the options available in `AxisLabelAlignment`.
+The position of trackball's axis label can be changed using the [`AxisLabelAlignment`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartTrackballAxisLabelStyle~AxisLabelAlignment.html) property of [`ChartTrackballAxisLabelStyle`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartTrackballAxisLabelStyle.html).
+The following options are available in [`AxisLabelAlignment`]().

-*	[`Far`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelAlignment.html) - The label will be positioned above the tick in vertical axis and right side of tick in horizontal axis.
+*	[`Far`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelAlignment.html) -  The label will be positioned below the tick in vertical axis and right of the tick in horizontal axis.
-*	[`Near`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelAlignment.html) - The label will be positioned below the tick in vertical axis and left side of tick in horizontal axis.
+*	[`Near`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelAlignment.html) -  The label will be positioned above the tick in vertical axis and left of the tick in horizontal axis.
-*   [`Center`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelAlignment.html) - The label will be positioned at center of the tick.
+*   [`Center`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelAlignment.html) - The label will be positioned at the center of tick.
 This is the default value.

 Following code snippet and screenshot demostrate the label placement at left side of tick line.